Abanoubmaqqar19/Data-Processing-Assistant/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Run the app with `streamlit run quality.py`.
 ---
+ **Warning:** Make sure to follow the installation instructions carefully to avoid errors and install locall model (llama3.2:1b).

 ### **Clone the repository:**
 ```bash